achuajays/Study-Spot/README.md

 - Automatically builds a new resume with indications from the ATS to improve its effectiveness.

 ### Teacher Voice-to-Important Bullet Point
-- Allows teachers to convert spoken instructions or lecture notes into concise bullet points, making it easier for students to review key concepts.
+- This part help to convert voice notes of teacher to txt format (only important points get extracted in txt file).

 ### Sketch Builder
 - Enables users to create sketches and diagrams to visualize ideas and concepts.
+- colour images gets converted into pencil sketch format.

 ### PDF Question Answering
-- Provides a tool to extract and answer questions from PDF documents, aiding in study and research.
+- It act as a tool to extract answer to certain questions in uploaded PDF documents, aiding in study and research.

 ### Image Captioning
 - Utilizes AI technology to generate descriptive captions for images, enhancing accessibility and understanding.